juliuscc/semantic-release-slack-bot/README.md

 - Slack notifications are sent on a failure or successful release from branch "master"
 - Slack notifications are skipped on all other branches

+#### Note

+[The official documentation](https://api.slack.com/messaging/webhooks) says that a developer cannot override the default channel or icon that are associated with the webhook, but some users of this library reported that they were able to.

+- use `slackIcon` (or `SLACK_ICON` env var) for overriding slack icon
+- use `slackChannel` (or `SLACK_CHANNEL` env var) for overriding slack channel

+**WARNING: This is not mentioned in the official documentation, so use at your own risk.**

 ## Slack Access Token/Channel Usage

 This configuration can be used with a [**bot**](https://api.slack.com/authentication/token-types#bot) Slack Access token with minimum permissions of `chat:write`.